HadrienG2/subwoofer/README.md

 associated pkg-config file.
 The latter should either be installed system-wide or be reachable via your `PKG_CONFIG_PATH`.

-On Unices like Linux and macOS, you can easily set up hwloc and the system-wide infrastructure needed to build Rust programs based on it with the following commands...
+On Unices like Linux and macOS, you can install `libhwloc` and the tooling needed to link it with Rust code by running the following commands...

 - **macOS:**
   ```bash